okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 }
 ```

-Check in and push your changes, and your app should be updated with a redirect URI for `http://{yourPreviewURL}/login`.
+Commit and push your changes, and your app should be updated with a redirect URI for `http://{yourPreviewURL}/login`.
 You'll need to manually add a logout redirect URI for `http://{yourPreviewURL}` since this is [not currently supported by Okta's Java SDK](https://github.com/okta/openapi/issues/132).

 {% img blog/spring-boot-jenkins-x/okta-settings-with-redirect-uris.png alt:"Okta app with URI settings" width:"700" %}{: .center-image }

-To promote your passing pull request to a staging environment, merge it and the master branch will be promoted to staging.
+To promote your passing pull request to a staging environment, merge it, and the master branch will be pushed to staging.
 Unfortunately, you won't be able to log in.
-That's because there's no process that registers the staging site's redirect URIs with your Okta app.
+That's because no process registers the staging site's redirect URIs with your Okta app.
 If you add the URIs manually, everything should work.

 ### Running Protractor Tests in Jenkins X